 Are there tuition-free universities in Munich for international students?

 Yes.
-Munich has public universities that offer free or very low-cost education for international students, although students still need to budget for semester fees and living costs.
+Munich has public universities with free or very low-cost study options for international students, including LMU and HMTM for many standard degree programs.
+Students still need to budget for semester contributions and living costs, and TUM now charges many newly enrolled non-EU/EEA Bachelor’s and Master’s students.

 How much is the semester fee at tuition-free universities in Munich?